openpublishoperation/devops-learn-pr/docs/git/gvfs-design-history.md

 frustrated.

 Secondly, our release process became much more complicated.
-While the VSTS service deploys once every 3 weeks and each service can deploy mostly independently, we also ship a box product, Team Foundation Server, once a quarter.
+While the Azure DevOps service deploys once every 3 weeks and each service can deploy mostly independently, we also ship a box product, Team Foundation Server, once a quarter.
 TFS is built out of the same codebase, and it has an added constraint that all of those services must be installed on